 The most common imbalance seen in Ayurveda is a disturbance of nervous system activity in the physiology.
 According to Ayurveda, the “Vata” principle controls the overall experience of excitation and activation of the nervous system.
 Fibromyalgia is a classic Vata-type imbalance.
-Ayurveda contains more information on how to treat a Vata imbalance than for any other type of condition.
+Ayurveda contains more information for treating a Vata imbalance than for any other type of condition.

-Ayurveda give extensive descriptions of the types of foods, behaviors and experiences that will imbalance Vata.
-This information helps and Ayurveda expert better understand what created the fibromyalgia condition in the first place and what factors could continue to worsen it.
+Ayurveda give extensive descriptions of the types of foods, behaviors and experiences that can cause an imbalance of Vata.
+This information helps an Ayurveda expert better understand what created the fibromyalgia condition in the first place and what factors could continue to worsen it.
 By understanding the root causes of fibromyalgia, it is easier to create a program to truly cure the condition.

 There is a saying in Ayurveda: “Without proper diet, medicine is of no use.
 With proper diet, medicine is of no need.”
-There are certain types of foods that imbalance Vata, create an overly activated and hypersensitive nervous system and thereby contribute to worsening fibromyalgia symptoms.
+There are certain types of foods that result in an imbalance Vata, creating an overly activated and hypersensitive nervous system, and thereby contribute to worsening fibromyalgia symptoms.

-For example, raw vegetables do provide freshness to the body but in excessive quantities they create indigestion and aggravate Vata.
-Also, heavy, hard to digest food, especially when eaten at evening meals, are very hard to digest and can create toxins that exacerbate fibromyalgia symptoms.
+For example, while raw vegetables do provide freshness to the body, in excessive quantities they create indigestion and aggravate Vata.
+Also, heavy foods, especially when eaten at evening meals, are very hard to digest and can create toxins that exacerbate fibromyalgia symptoms.